nicholasorji/Airline-Reservation-System/README.md

 # Airline-Reservation-System
 Virtual Airline System using Python and MySQL

 # This is a virtual Airline Reservation System.
-You can enter you information into the Python program and use store them in th edatabase created by the SQL file.
+You can enter you information into the Python program and store them in th edatabase created by the SQL file.

 # Tools used to make this system:
 ## - Python